designedmind/2017/_drafts/intro.md

 # The Virtual Cartesian Theatre

-Our everyday intuitions cleave the natural world into two realms: the material and the mental.
-The realm of _matter_ is where all the stuff observable to science happens.
-(We can lump _fundamental forces_, _energy_ and whatnot in with matter; whatever you take the physical world to be made of.)
+Everyday intuition cleaves the natural world into two realms: the material and the mental.
+The material realm is where all the stuff observable to science happens.
+In the material world we find

 The realm of _conscious minds_ seems an inherently distinct domain.
 For example, to most people it seems quite plausible that if one could build a robot which behaved in every way like a person, it would be possible for that robot to lack an "inner life".
 (This is sometimes called the _zombie hypothesis_.)
-Yet although matter and mind seem fundamentally distinct, they also seem to interact in interesting ways.
+A related intution is that however much we understand about the mechanics or workings of the brain, it seems to be a mysterious additional fact that we also have "inner lives".
+Moreover facts about our inner lives seem to be _private_ in a way that facts about the material world are not.
+I can tell you what it is like to be me, but there is no shared part of the world I can point to say "that is what it is like to be me".

-There seems to be rather large gap between this everyday intuition (the "folk image") and the scientific image.
-As scientists, it seems that the physical world is all there is.
-There doesn't seem to be a separate realm where minds reside.
-We may believe it is matter doing the thinking.
-But as _people_ we find it hard to comprehend that there may be nothing more to us than matter.
+This gap between this everyday intuition (the "folk image") and the scientific image is a large one.
 The gap between the folk image and the scientific image remains large, to some, unsurmountably so.
 It has lead some philosophers, notably David Chalmers, to argue that the scientific world-view needs to be extended to include consciousness as a new primitive.
 Others, such as Daniel Dennett, have argued that some aspects of the folk image -- in particular qualia, and the sense that our consciousness phenomenonology is "plenum", a rich sensory world-image something like a movie in the brain -- are confused or illusory.

-How can resolve this stand-off?
+How can we resolve this stand-off?

 I have a tentative answer to this question.
 I believe consciousness can be understood as a _Virtual Cartesian Theatre_, a mechanism designed by